Dreamer Reese, 2023

 Tactilism is an Undergraduate Thesis project by Veralyn Wen, Art History Major/Curatorial Minor at Spelman College.

 As an art history student, Veralyn is pursuing the focus of Art and Technology.
 She has grown from majoring in Physics to coming back to Digital Humanities and Art.
-She is from Philadelphia and is 21 years old.
+She is from Philadelphia and is 22 years old and hopes to serve as the voice to connect musicians to opportunities and community through Musa, an app she’s developing with India Easton, Computer Science major at Spelman College.

 Hopefully this project will inspire others to pour more intention and care in their everyday digital etiquette.
-In full, the primary center of the research questions how Digital Culture transforms, adapts, and effects our sensory experiences?
+In full, the primary center of the research questions how Digital Culture transforms, adapts, and affects our sensory experiences.

 Do not own these Images.